 Most self-healing inner tubes can automatically seal punctures about 3-4 mm in diameter.
 Any punctures larger than that will have to be patched manually.
 Thus, if you own self-healing inner tubes (and they are a great and convenient accessory if you can afford them), don’t assume that they will always be puncture-free.

-If you start experiencing an unusual amount of tire drag, it’s probable that a leak too large for self-healing has developed and you’ll need to patch your tires yourself.
+If you start experiencing an unusual amount of tire drag, a leak too large for self-healing has probably developed and you’ll need to patch your tires yourself.

-The valve on the bicycle inner tube is the means whereby one gets air into the tire.
-This valve pokes out of the wheel, and different wheels are drilled for different sized valves.
+The valve on the bicycle's inner tube is the means by whereby one gets air into the tire.
+This valve pokes out of the wheel, and different wheels are drilled for different-sized valves.

 - The Schraeder (or Schrader) valve is the most typical type of valve.
 Because it is an automotive-style valve, you will be able to fill your tires up at the gas station without any special attachment.

-- The Presta valves, on the other hand, are narrower, and have built-in valve caps.
-Because of this, one advantage of the Presta valve is that they are slightly easier to pump up with a hand pump then Schraeder valves (because there is no valve spring to overcome).
+- The Presta valves, on the other hand, are narrower and have built-in valve caps.
+Because of this, one advantage of the Presta valve is that they are slightly easier to pump up with a hand pump than Schraeder valves (because there is no valve spring to overcome).

-As far a performance, you will probably not notice too much difference in these different types of valves.
-The most important thing to remember is to get the type of valve that matches the size of hole drilled in your wheel!
+As far as performance, you will probably not notice too much difference in these different types of valves.
+The most important thing to remember is to get the type of valve that matches the size of the hole drilled in your wheel!

 Ordinary or Self Healing

-If you are mainly a city biker - self sealed inner tubes are not necessary for city biking, but still - it is quite hard for me to find disadvantages to using self sealed inner tubes.
-The only 2 reasons NOT to use these remarkable, self healing inner tubes are: The price (about twice in compare to the standard inner tube) and a slight increase in the bike inner tube weight.
+If you are mainly a city biker - self-sealed inner tubes are not necessary for city biking, but still - it is quite hard for me to find disadvantages to using self-sealed inner tubes.
+The only 2 reasons NOT to use these remarkable, self-healing inner tubes are The price (about twice in comparison to the standard inner tube) and a slight increase in the bike inner tube weight.

 Ordinary Bicycle Inner Tubes